 Step 3.
 Specify IAM Identity

-For an IAM role to be displayed in the IAM Role list, it must be added to Veeam Backup for AWS as described in Adding IAM Roles.
+For an IAM role to be displayed in the IAM role list, it must be added to Veeam Backup for AWS as described in section Adding IAM Roles.
 If you have not added the necessary IAM role to Veeam Backup for AWS beforehand, you can do it without closing the VPC Restore wizard.
-To add an IAM role, click Add and complete the Add Account wizard.
+To add an IAM role, click Add and complete the Add IAM Role wizard.

 Veeam Backup for AWS does not store one-time access keys in the configuration database.